-R5 Café Quarter Deleted.
+DE Cofá Ouartar R5 Café Quarter Deleted.
 Policy assessed by Retail and Leisure Study 2019 as having limited efficacy.
 Evidence proposes supporting food and beverage leisure elsewhere in the City.
 R6 Retail Proposals in District Centres Revisions to respond to health of defined centres and provide clarity relating to application of tests, in line Update to reflect strategic policy and the retail strategy.
 R7 Non-Retail Uses in District Centres with strategic policy.
 Update to reflect strategic policy and the retail strategy.
-R8 Small Scale Retail Proposals Revisions to provide clarity relating to the application of policies and the management of propagels sutride of Update to provide clarity on how the policy will be applied.
+R8 Small Scale Retail Proposals Revisions to provide clarity relating to the application of policies and the Update to provide clarity on how the policy will be applied.
 R9 Change of Use to Non-Retail Uses Inside Local Centres management of proposals outside of the urban boundary.
 Update to provide clarity on how the policy will be applied.
 R10 New Out of Centre Retail Sites Revision necessary to all Out of Center Retail Polices.
 Pressures of out of town retail on the vitality and Update to reflect strategic policy and the retail strategy.
-R11 Development of Existing Out-of- Update to reflect strategic policy Centre Retail ensure this pressure is managed and and the retail strategy.
-Sites seek to address a wider range of uses in line with the retail strategy.
-New City Centre Further consideration to be Housing Mix Further consideration to be given to a City Centre housing mix policy to overcome an identified concentration of affordable housing of smaller housing types in the City Centre area.
+R11 Development of Existing Out-of- Centre Retail Sites viability of the City Centre remain apparent.
+Policies to be reviewed to ensure this pressure is managed and seek to address a wider range of uses in line with the retail strategy.
+Update to reflect strategic policy and the retail strategy.
+New City Centre Housing Mix Further consideration to be given to a City Centre housing mix policy to overcome an identified concentration of affordable housing of smaller housing types in the City Centre area.
 Any policy will be informed by the emerging Local Housing Market Assessment and the Housing Supply Review 2022.
 New Takeaways Further consideration to be given to a policy addressing the location of food takeaways and promote the consideration of health impacts as a part of relevant proposals.
-Other Policie unity Facilities & Infrastructure s Commentary Recommendation CF1 Protection of Playing Fields, Land and Buildings Used for Leisure, Sport, Recreation and Play Functioning effectively Update to reflect outcomes of an Open Space Assessment and any new standards set out by Fields in Trust.
+Other Policie Commentary Recommendation CF1 Protection of Playing Fields, Land and Buildings Used for Leisure, Sport, Recreation and Play Functioning effectively Update to reflect outcomes of an Open Space Assessment and any new standards set out by Fields in Trust.